 Warnings are a critical component of emergency management, and the evolution of both policy and practice over recent years has been transformative.
-A series of significant and tragic emergencies across Australia including Victoria's Black Saturday bushfires in 2009 and major flooding in Queensland during 2010-11 highlighted the power of warnings to save lives and a need to learn more about why some warning strategies were more successful than others.
+A series of significant and devastating emergencies across Australia including the Black Summer fires in 2019-20, major flooding in Queensland during 2010-11 and Victoria's Black Saturday bushfires in 2009, highlighted the power of warnings to save lives and a need to learn more about why some warning strategies were more successful than others.

 Today, the provision of warnings is seen as a priority action in any emergency, equal to any other aspect of traditional response.
-This applies to any hazard, whether it is a natural hazard such as fire, flood or heatwave, an incident of public safety and security, or a health-related event such as an influenza pandemic.

-Across Australia, Commonwealth, state and territory governments and their emergency service organisations and statutory bodies hold responsibilities for issuing warnings in a potential or actual emergency.
+This applies to any hazard, whether it is a natural hazard such as fire, flood or heatwave, an incident of public safety and security, or a health-related event such as a pandemic.
+Across Australia, Commonwealth, state and territory governments and their emergency service organisations and statutory bodies hold responsibilities for issuing warnings.
 Community members and organisations also play a shared role in communicating warnings.